nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `finddel Chair` returns any delivery that contains the item chair.
-* `find Chair Desk` returns any delivery that contains the item chair, desk, or both.
+* `finddel Chair Desk` returns any delivery that contains the item chair, desk, or both.

 ### Archiving a contact or delivery : `archive`
 **<ins>When in the main window**